 I have recently been engaged in some conversations about a previous episode – The Number One Way to Stop Picky Eating: Don’t Ask!
 It became clear from the mixed reactions that not every family has the same experience when trying to curb this behavior.
 I hope this episode sheds some extra light on this subject and helps ease some of the difficulty around meal times – which can be stressful enough as it is.

 Want to nourish your child’s brain and body?
 Learn what and how to feed your ADHD child so you can promote the behavior, attention, and growth your child needs for optimal learning and daily functioning.
-The ADHD program will be open for enrollment this September.
-Get in on my priority list to know when the course is open for enrollment!
+The ADHD program is open for enrollment.
+Check it out!

 What You’ll Learn from this Episode:

 - Why open-ended questions can be helpful.

 - 4 reasons for open-ended questions becoming an issue.